+Figure 9-xxx2 (A-)MPDU Parameters field format

+The Minimum MPDU Start Spacing subfield is the same as the Minimum MPDU Start Spacing subfield defined in 9.4.2.55.3 (A-MPDU Parameters field).

+The Maximum A-MPDU Length Exponent subfield is the same as the Maximum A-MPDU Length Exponent subfield defined in Figure 9-589 (VHT Capabilities Information field).

+The Maximum MPDU Length subfield is the same as the Maximum MPDU Length subfield defined in Figure 9-589 (VHT Capabilities Information field). (#15120, 15166, 15829, 15832)

 11.7 TPC procedures

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 15177):

-Regulations that apply to the 5 GHz band in most regulatory domains require RLANs operating in the 5 GHz band to use transmitter power control, involving specification of a regulatory maximum transmit power and a mitigation requirement for each allowed channel.
-This standard describes such a mechanism, referred to as transmit power control (TPC).
+Regulations that apply to the 5 GHz and 6 GHz band in most regulatory domains require RLANs operating in the 5 GHz and 6 GHz band to use transmitter power control, involving specification of a regulatory maximum transmit power and a mitigation requirement for each allowed channel.
+This standard describes such a mechanism, referred to as transmit power control (TPC).(#15177)

 This subclause describes TPC procedures intended to satisfy needs in many regulatory domains and other frequency bands.
 These procedures might be useful for other purposes (e.g., reduction of interference, range control, reduction of power consumption).

 10.11 A-MSDU operation